Thursday, January 5, 2017

 ____________________________________________________________________________________________________

 Mr. Shettleworth mentions that the photo could have been taken in 1918 due to the presence of Portland Mayor Charles B. Clarke.
-My research has Theodore Roosevelt made a trip to Portland for political reasons on March 28, 1918.
+My research of Theodore Roosevelt did have a trip to Portland for political reasons on March 28, 1918.
 Maybe this is the date the photo was taken?
 I will continue my research and focus on the March 28, 1918, visit.
 I'll update via a blog post.
 In the meantime, I am asking all of the readers if you have any info on this image, please help me out with the details and send me a message through the blog or directly to me via my email: p.morse31@gmail.com

 Thank you to all that have helped out so far :)